 Very few plants are as closely associated with a holiday as poinsettias are with Christmas.
-The poinsettia, native to South America, was given the botanical name Euphorbia pulcherrima, which literally means "very beautiful."
+The poinsettia, native to Mexico, was given the botanical name Euphorbia pulcherrima, which literally means "very beautiful."
 Its popular name honors Joel Roberts Poinsett, the first U.S. ambassador to Mexico, who introduced the plant here.

 Poinsettias make great holiday decorations and they’re often given as gifts in late November and throughout December.
 The showy portions of the poinsettia, which most people think of as the flower, are actually colorful leaves called bracts.
 In addition to the traditional red, bracts can be pink, white, orange, and even purple.
 Poinsettia plants come in many sizes and their bracts come in a wide range of shapes.

 Until about ten years ago, poinsettia bracts dropped off the plant if it was kept indoors for more than a few days.
 Intensive breeding programs have produced new varieties—or cultivars—that retain their foliage and bracts indoors.

 Some new cultivars involve unusual color combinations or blooming time.
 The bracts of the Ice Punch cultivar come out red and turn white as they grow.
 The color pattern of Peppermint Twist's bracts varies from one plant to another, giving each plant a unique look.
 Advent Red—an annual that blooms as early as October—has been cultivated primarily as a landscape plant.

 With proper care, your poinsettias may stay colorful for many months.
 Poinsettias can retain their color until March if they are not exposed to freezing temperatures.